kyma-project/busola/docs/features.md

 #### Features priority

-Features in Busola initialisation is based on `stage` property, which can take one of the values listed here:
+Initialisation of the Busola features is based on the `stage` property, which can take one of the following values:

 - `PRIMARY` - the feature will be resolved while the app bootstraps.
 Features that should be immediately visible should be set as `PRIMARY` (e.g. main navigation structure).
 - `SECONDARY` - the feature will be resolved after the app is ready, it should be used for non-critical features (e.g. additional navigation nodes).